A Criterion for Decoding on the BSC: Introduction

-In this paper, we show that even the weaker property of transitivity is fairly useful for binary codes.
-We first prove the following bound on the weight distribution of any transitive code (see section \ref{weighttransitive}): \begin{theorem} Let $C\subseteq \mathbb{F}_2^N$ be a transitive linear code.
-Then for any $\alpha\in (0,1)$ we have
+Next, we discuss our results more rigorously.
+Throughout this section, for any set $X$ we denote the uniform distribution over $X$ by $\mathcal{D}(X)$.

-where $\mathcal{D}(C)$ is the uniform distribution over all codewords in $C$. \end{theorem} Here $h(\alpha)$ denotes the binary entropy function.
-We note that the bound above is stronger than many previously proved weight distribution bounds for Reed-Muller codes, even though the only feature of the code that we use is transitivity.
+\\ \textbf{I. weight bounds for transitive codes} \\ We bound the weight distribution of any transitive linear code over any finite field.
+See section \ref{weighttransitive} for the proof. \begin{theorem} Consider any finite field $\F_q$, and let $C\subseteq \mathbb{F}_q^N$ be any transitive linear code.
+Then for any $\alpha\in (0,1)$, we have

-We also develop a new approach for proving decoding results over the BSC, i.e. the communication channel whose errors $z\in\F_2^N$ are sampled from the $\epsilon$-noisy distribution
+where $\mathcal{D}(C)$ is the uniform distribution over all codewords in $C$, $\textnormal{wt}(c)$ is the number of non-zero coordinates of $c$, and $h_q$ is the q-ary entropy \end{theorem} Note that $h_2(\alpha)$ denotes the binary entropy function.
+We note that in some regimes (see Table \ref{tablerm}), the bound above improves on all previously proven weight distribution bounds for Reed-Muller codes, even though the only feature of the code that we use is transitivity.
+See Appendix \ref{aweight} for a comparison of our Theorem \ref{probtransitive} with previous weight bounds.

-for some $\epsilon\in(0,1)$.
-Our approach is based on Fourier analysis, although unlike \cite{kudekar2016erasure} and \cite{hazla2021polyclose}, the ideas we use do not rely on bounds on influences.
-A strong enough bound on the weight distribution would lead to results about unique decoding using our approach, however our weight distribution bounds are not strong enough to imply unique decoding for Reed-Muller codes.
-Still, our methods, combined with the above weight distribution bound for transitive codes, and the weight distribution bounds proved by \cite{hazla2021polyclose} for Reed-Muller codes, are enough to give list decoding results for these codes, which we present in Theorems \ref{thmtransitivelist} and \ref{thmrmlist} (see sections \ref{listtransitive} and \ref{listrm}). \begin{theorem} Fix some $\epsilon\in(0,\frac{1}{2})$, $\eta\in(0,1)$, and $N> \left(\frac{5}{\epsilon}\right)^{20}$.
-Then for any transitive linear code $C\subseteq\F_2^N$ of dimension $\textnormal{dim }C=\eta N$, there exists a function $T$ mapping every $x\in\F_2^N$ to a subset $T(x)\subseteq C$ of size
+\\ \textbf{II. a criterion for decoding on the BSC} \\ We develop a new approach for proving decoding results over the BSC, i.e. the communication channel whose errors $z\in\F_2^N$ are sampled from the $\epsilon$-noisy distribution